xuhuizhan5/roformer-overview/README.md

 - Unmentioned about the learnable positional embedding matrix, are they completed abandoned?
 - Is it possible to apply rotation matrix on positional embedding?
 (As a combination of both)
 - Is it possible to use other number or function when calculating the frequency?
+- Make the rotary matrix trainable?
+(Instead of rotated on two dimensions, train on the 0s)

 ## Integration and Accessibility